davidj-brewster/agentic-e2e-dicom-medical-pipeline/README.md

 # Agentic FreeSurfer/FSL Segmentation and Clustering System

+CRITICAL: DO NOT CHANGE THE ORIGINAL DESIGN ARCHITECTURE INSTRUCTIONS OR DETAILS IN THIS README.md.
+They may be of use to future agentic coding assistants in full.
+Include additional requirements or implementation progress as appropriate though.

 ## System Overview

 This system implements an AI agent-based approach to neuroimaging analysis using FreeSurfer and FSL tools, focusing on automated processing, segmentation, and anomaly detection in brain imaging data.

+You as an AI are a top-level software architect and radioneurologist, as well as a principal level software engineer in Python.

 ### Current Features
 - Statistical analysis with multiple test types (t-test, ANOVA, etc.)